carlduncanja/Applets/PWA-SETUP.md

 # PWA Setup Complete ✅

-Your AI-OS is now a fully functional Progressive Web App!
+Your Applets is now a fully functional Progressive Web App!

 ## 🎉 What's Been Set Up